Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity III: tensor-network-inspired definitions of complexity

+Interestingly, slices of AdS spacetime with constant extrinsic curvature also appear naturally in the context of bulk and boundary symplectic forms~\cite{Belin:2018fxe}.
+Reference~\cite{Belin:2018bpg} proposed the same kind of slices to match the volume of the Einstein-Rosen Bridge in three-dimensional black hole geometries with a boundary notion of Nielsen complexity.

-Concluding, path integral optimization has a great advantage: it defines complexity as a partition function, which is central for a precise holographic map between quantum and gravitational observables.
-It would be interesting to further push this notion of complexity to find a precise holographic map to geometric observables in AdS spacetime.
+In summary, path integral optimization defines complexity via a partition function, a formulation which lends itself naturally to a description via the holographic map between CFT and gravitational observables.
+It would be interesting to make this map more precise.